openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 model (as well as all of the other component files) into another directory:

 `./tessdata_model_updater -e eng.traineddata extracted_model_dir/eng`

+This command will fail if `extracted_model_dir` does not exist.
+You may need to create it first.

 ### Convert `*-dawg` File to Word List